KochkinAnna/mini_project_backend_auto-ria_clone/README.md

 After executing SQL queries from the migration file, the database will be updated to the appropriate version, and you can start interacting with it through your application.

+_You can use migration in other way:_
+1. Click the Database tab in the right pane of IntelliJ IDEA.

+2. Click the "+" icon and select Data Source > MySQL.

+3. Log in to your database using your login credentials and click "Test Connection" to make sure it works.

+4. Once you have successfully connected to your database, choose File > Import from the main menu.

+5. Select the migration.sql file that contains the SQL queries to create the tables and data in the database and click OK.

+6. Wait until the migration is complete and make sure that all queries are executed successfully.

+This is the easiest way to start a database migration from the migration.sql file to IntelliJ IDEA for MySQL.

 ----

 ## Authentication